Strongly lensed candidates from the HSC transient survey: Selection method

-As the first application of C19, we employ very loose constraints, $p_\text{thrs}\%=50\%$ and $N_\text{thrs}=0$, to select lensed quasar candidates.
-Among the 101,353 HSC variables, there are 83,657 HSC variables identified as lensed quasar candidates by the time-variability-based selection under $(p_\text{thrs}\%, N_\text{thrs})=(50\%, 0)$.
-The time-variability-based selection does not largely bring down the number of potential lensed quasar candidates due to the loose constraints.
-However, the time-variability-based selection is important for finding lensed quasars.
-Lensed quasars are not only variable but also multiple point-like or extended if not deblended.
-The loose constraints already discard part of the contaminations, such as some single point-like non-lensed variables and false detections.
-This will become more important if we attempt to find lensed quasars with the time-variability-based lens search algorithm in a field that is much larger than COSMOS.
-By properly tightening the constraints in the time-variability-based selection, we are able to improve the lens search efficiency (see the discussion in Sec.~\ref{sec:discussion}).
+for more than $N_\text{thrs}$ epochs.
+Table~\ref{tab:HSC_epochs} shows the dates and seeings of all the 13 epochs in the \textit{i}-band. \end{enumerate} For the first application of C20, we employed very loose constraints, $p_\text{thrs}\%=50\%$ and $N_\text{thrs}=0$, to select lensed quasar candidates.
+Among the 101,353 HSC variables, 83,657 HSC variables were identified as lensed quasar candidates by the variability-based selection.
+The variability-based selection did not bring down the number of potential lensed quasar candidates substantially due to these loose constraints.
+However, the variability-based selection is important for finding lensed quasars.
+Lensed quasars are not only variable, but also multiple point-like or extended if not deblended.
+These loose constraints already discarded part of the contaminations, such as some single point-like variables and false detections, and shall become more stringent if we attempt to find lensed quasars with the variability-based lens search algorithm in a field that is much larger than COSMOS.
+By properly tightening the constraints in the variability-based selection, we will be able to improve the lens search efficiency (see the discussion in Sec.~\ref{sec:discussion}).